 In the future there might be a server-wide switch for this behavior.
-For now, it can already be
+For now, it can already be tested by setting the environment variable: OWNCLOUD_UPLOAD_CONFLICT_FILES = 1.

 Automatic Updating of the Desktop App

 The Automatic Updater ensures that you always have the latest features and bug fixes for your ownCloud Desktop App.
 The Automatic Updater updates only on Mac OS X and Windows computers; Linux users only need to use their normal package managers.
 However, on Linux systems the Updater will check for updates and notify you when a new version is available.